iamsspm07/python_csv_to_postgresql_to_python_csv/README.md

-# python_csv_to_postgresql_to_python_csv
+# Python Csv to Postgresql to Python Csv
-How to import python csv to postgresql, How to connect with postgresql and How to connect postgresql with jupyter notebook for machine learning
+1) How to import python csv to postgresql.
+2) How to connect with postgresql.
+3) How to connect postgresql with Jupyter Notebook for Machine Learning